matejkaf/Doc/Java_3/01_SchnelleSchritte/SchnelleSchritte_ue01.md

 tags: [assignment,java,3AHITS]
 ---

+<script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 #### **Übung (FizzBuzz):**

 Write a program that prints numbers from 1 to 100.
 But for multiples of three print `Fizz` instead of the number and for the multiples of five print `Buzz`.
 For numbers which are multiples of both three and five print `FizzBuzz` (and neither `Fizz` nor `Buzz`).
+Ensure  that only one of these texts gets printed (e.g. for 15 only `FizzBuzz`).

 ---